Daffney: Death

-On September 1, 2021, Spruill streamed a live video through the social network Instagram in which she read a suicide note, holding what appeared to be a pistol, and requesting that her brain be donated for chronic traumatic encephalopathy (CTE) testing.
-Concerned fans took to social media to support Spruill, and law enforcement was dispatched to previous known addresses until her family was able to provide an updated address.
-Her death was announced online the following day by Shimmer wrestler Lexie Fyfe at Spruill's family's request.
-An official for the Gwinnett County, Georgia, Medical Examiner's office also confirmed her death but did not disclose the cause.
-A report from the Gwinnett County Police Department indicated that she had died of an apparent gunshot wound to the chest.
-Her autopsy results were released in March 2022 and revealed that her death had been ruled a suicide and it was also reported that her brain had been taken to Boston University CTE Center and Brain Bank for analysis.
+On September 1, 2021, Spruill livestreamed on Instagram and read a suicide note whilst holding what appeared to be a pistol and requesting that her brain be donated for chronic traumatic encephalopathy (CTE) testing.
+Concerned fans took to social media to support her, and law enforcement was dispatched to her previous known addresses until her family was able to provide her updated address in Norcross, Georgia.
+She was found dead at her home at the age of 46.
+At the request of her family, her death was announced the following day by wrestler Lexie Fyfe.
+An official for the Gwinnett County Medical Examiner's office also confirmed her death, but did not disclose the cause.
+A Gwinnett County Police Department report later revealed that she had died of a gunshot wound to the chest, and her autopsy results confirmed that the gunshot was self-inflicted.
+Her brain was subsequently taken to Boston University CTE Center and Brain Bank for analysis, which found evidence of CTE.
+Her brain was the first female brain to be studied by the institution.

-In the days following her death, many within the professional wrestling industry expressed their condolences online, and many discussed the topic of mental health.
-USA Today wrote that her death "intensified concerns" within the business, especially among women performers, noting that wrestlers Ashley Massaro and Hana Kimura had also died by suicide in the preceding two years.
-Industry veterans Mick Foley and Kane included the phone number for the suicide hotline in their tweets, while Paige used the hashtag #MentalHealthMatters and CM Punk encouraged people to: "Ask for help.
+In the days following her death, figures within professional wrestling expressed their condolences and discussed the topic of mental health.
+USA Today wrote that her death "intensified concerns" within the business, especially among female performers, noting the suicides of wrestlers Ashley Massaro and Hana Kimura in the preceding two years.
+Mick Foley and Kane posted the suicide hotline's phone number on Twitter, while Paige used the hashtag #MentalHealthMatters and Spruill's ex-boyfriend CM Punk wrote, "Ask for help.
 Mental, physical, spiritual, emotional.
 Take care of each other."
-WWE extended their condolences on their website and sent texts to their employees to let them know that counseling would be provided for them if they needed it.
 Mike Johnson of Pro Wrestling Insider encouraged industry leaders to make permanent changes regarding mental health care, comparing it to WWE instituting its Wellness Policy after the 2005 death of Eddie Guerrero.
 While WWE does provide psychological and psychiatric services for contracted performers, Cheerleader Melissa pushed for other promotions to provide services for their wrestlers.

-A video published on September 10 revealed that Spruill's body was cremated, and a celebration of life was held in her memory.
-Among the attendees were family, friends and professional wrestlers Jamie Senegal, Leva Bates, Mia Yim, Courtney Rush, Mickie James with husband Nick Aldis, Allysin Kay, Marti Belle and Kimber Lee.
-Awesome Kong subsequently dedicated her induction into the Impact Hall of Fame to Spruill on September 18.
+Spruill was cremated and a celebration of life was held in her memory.
+Among the attendees were family, friends, and professional wrestlers such as Jamie Senegal, Leva Bates, Mia Yim, Courtney Rush, Mickie James, Nick Aldis, Allysin Kay, Marti Belle, and Kimber Lee.
+Awesome Kong dedicated her induction into the Impact Hall of Fame to Spruill on September 18.
 The following month, Impact dedicated the Monster's Ball match at Knockouts Knockdown to Spruill.

+Spruill's life and death were chronicled in a 2025 episode of Dark Side of the Ring.